 1. INTRODUCTION

 Biological diversity, or biodiversity, has been defined by E. O. Wilson as the variation in species and in the ecosystems, within genes, species, and communities.
 In his book, The Diversity of Life published in 1992, Wilson elaborated the important fact that not only the number of species but the interrelations of species and their surroundings are critical for the quantification of biodiversity.
-He defines biodiversity as the ‘the entire web of organisms, the interactions between them and the processes which support them’ [1].
+He defines biodiversity as ‘the entire web of organisms, the interactions between them and the processes which support them’ [1].
 This definition emphasizes ecosystem maintenance, as well as the species in the ecosystem and the complex relations they create.

-In India, due to the combination of diverse climate zones together with geographical features and cultural traditions, this Asian country has been ranked as one of the highest biological diversity that are important to global conservation because the region supports high level of endemism [2, 3].
+In India, due to the combination of diverse climate zones together with geographical features and cultural traditions, this Asian country has been ranked as one of the highest biological diversity that is important to global conservation because the region supports high level of endemism [2, 3].
 India also holds the position of the 10th forested country worldwide because 24.56% of its total geographical space (81Mha) supports forests and trees [4].
-The Eastern and Northeastern Himalaya together with Indo-Burma (Northeast India) and Sundaland and Western Ghats make up four hotspots among the 34 globally recognised biodiversity hotspots.
+The Eastern and Northeastern Himalayas together with Indo-Burma (Northeast India) and Sundaland and Western Ghats make up four hotspots among the 34 globally recognised biodiversity hotspots.
 India stands among the 17 megadiverse countries because it holds 7-8% of all recorded species worldwide from its 2.4% share of global landmass [5].
 These hotspots hold a large number of the world’s species, many of which are unique to these regions, hence the need to implement more focused conservation efforts to these precious biorich areas [6].
-Also, these areas are important for conservation at the global level due to the high level of species endemism and the functions they perform within ecosystems, and hence, are considered as conservation priority areas [2, 3].
-Recent study in 2024 [7] demonstrates that since 2015 India’s biodiversity has become the subject of rising interest within species distribution modelling analyses.
+Also, these areas are important for conservation at the global level due to the high level of species endemism and the functions they perform within ecosystems, and hence, are considered conservation priority areas [2, 3].
+A recent study in 2024 [7] demonstrates that since 2015 India’s biodiversity has become the subject of rising interest within species distribution modelling analyses.
 Research on climate change impacts on biodiversity, conducted in the Himalaya stands as the leading category with the Western Ghats as the second most studied region in India.

 Despite the fact that India’s biodiversity is highly diverse and comprises of various species across various habitats ranging from the Marine, Western Ghats to the Himalaya, the general assessment of the country’s biodiversity for conservation purpose is still wanting, traditional methods of survey and observations in the field are often cumbersome and are constrained by time and space [8].
 Machine learning algorithms, image recognition systems and other Artificial Intelligence (AI) technologies offered the possibilities for solutions of these problems.
 The use of AI technologies in the assessment and documentation of species’ richness and distribution has become more relevant because of the challenges posed by conventional techniques [9].
-It is much faster and precise for AI-based tools to achieve analysis of large datasets, species identification, and population monitoring without much human interference [10].
-This technological advancement does not only increase the result accuracy of the assessment of the biodiversity but also makes it possible to monitor in real time and very vital for conservation measures that need to be taken in time [11].
+It is much faster and more precise for AI-based tools to achieve analysis of large datasets, species identification, and population monitoring without much human interference [10].
+This technological advancement not only increases the result accuracy of the biodiversity assessment but also makes it possible to monitor in real time and vital for conservation measures that need to be taken in time [11].
 Additionally, AI can also address some of the issues related to the inaccessibility of some terrains thus enabling a better understanding of ecosystems [12].